BerkeleyLearnVerify/Scenic/docs/reference/specifiers.rst

 .. versionchanged:: 3.0

 	This specifier now specifies :prop:`position` uniformly randomly over all points that could result in a non-visible object.
-This allows for objects whose :prop:`position` might be out of the visible region, but which have a portion of their occupied space visible (e.g. a corner that is visible).
-With the previous semantics, such configurations would sometimes be generated because the *center* of the object was required to be non-visible
+This disallows objects whose :prop:`position` is out of the visible region, but which have a portion of their occupied space visible (e.g. a corner that is visible).
+With the previous semantics, such configurations would sometimes be generated because only the *center* of the object was required to be non-visible.

 .. _(left | right) of {vector} [by {scalar}]:
 .. _left of: